We have a range of payments and services to help parents care for their newly adopted child.

 We manage the Australian Childhood Immunisation Register so you can access vaccination details for your child.

-Some of our payments, such as Family Tax Benefit Part A supplement, Child Care Benefit and Child Care Rebate, can only be paid for children who have been immunised or have an approved immunisation exemption.
+Some of our payments, such as the 2017-18 Family Tax Benefit Part A supplement and Child Care Subsidy, can only be paid for children who have been immunised or have an approved immunisation exemption.

 Child care assistance

 We offer a range of payments and services to help families with the costs of child care.

 Read more about assistance with child care fees.

 If you are a single or separated parent, read more about child support basics.

 Other government and community support services

 There are a range of other organisations that provide support services and useful information you may find helpful.
 You can use Payment and Service Finder to locate assistance in your local area.

 MoneySmart has information to help you make the most of your money.
 Read about money management and simple strategies for financial security on the MoneySmart website.

 australia.gov.au connects you to information and services across Australia including information on starting a family.